arturogonzalezm/oop_etl_csv/README.md

 6. The script should validate the email address to make sure that it is valid (valid means that it is a legal email format e.g. “xxxx@asdf@asdf is not a legal format).
 In the instance that an email is invalid an error message will be reported to STDOUT

+7. Script will iterate through the CSV rows and insert each record into a dedicated MySQL database into the table “users”

+8. The users database table will need to be created/rebuilt as part of the Python script.
+This will be de ned as a Command Line directive below.

+9. In the instance that an email is invalid, no insert should be made to database and error message reported to STDOUT.

+### Script Command Line Directives:

+- [ ] -- le "csv_filename" – this is the name of the CSV to be parsed

+- [ ] --create_table – this will cause the MySQL users table to be built (and no further action will be taken)

+- [ ] --dry_run – this will be used with the -- le directive in the instance that we want to run the script but not insert into the DB.
+All other functions will be executed, but the database won't be altered.

+- [ ] -u – MySQL username

+- [ ] -p – MySQL password

+- [ ] -h – MySQL host

+- [ ] --help – which will output the above list of directives with details.

 ### Technical Notes:

 For this example I have utilised ...